foxbunny/javascript-by-example/func.md

 to values that may be passed to it', and 'arguments' to refer to 'the values being passed to a function on invocation'.

+## Defining functions

 Let's talk about syntax first.

-There are three ways to define functions.
+There are four ways to define functions.

 - (1) function assigned to a variable or object property (a.k.a. function expression)